electricbookworks/openpress/terms.md

 <!--End mc_embed_signup-->

-## Next step

-We'll contact you shortly.
-To confirm your membership, we will ask you to send us a copy of these terms signed by an authorised representative of your organisation.
-Your membership is official when your organisation's name is added to our [public list of members](#footer).

 ## Membership terms

 These terms govern the rights and responsibilities of members and Open Press.
 They were last updated on *23 October 2014*{:.highlight}.